serverless/serverless/docs/providers/spotinst/guide/cors.md

 <!-- DOCS-SITE-LINK:END -->

 # Spotinst Functions - CORS
+Cross-Origin Resource Sharing is a mechanism that allows restricted resources on a web page to be requested from a domain outside of the original.
+CORS defines a way in which a web service and server can interact to determine whether or not it is safe to allow a cross-origin request.
+Enabling CORS for your function allows you to specify domains that are safe, and enables out-of-the-box support for preflight HTTP request (via the OPTIONS method) will return the needed ‘access-control-’ headers specified below, and the actual HTTP request will return the ‘access-control-allow-origin’ method.

 You can enable CORS for cross-domain HTTP requests with Spotinst Functions.
 Add the required fields to you serverless.yml file.